Grand Teton National Park, Wyoming

 On another day we also hiked all the way around Jenny Lake.

 We also went canoeing on Jackson Lake.
-L and A were the real stars here as they’ve had so much practice in Florida!
-We just tried to keep up! 🙂
+Our friends were the real stars here as they’ve had so much practice in Florida!
+We just tried to keep up!

 The campground is located a few minutes walk from the shore of Jackson Lake, where we were able to see some gorgeous sunsets and sit by a fire.